mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 ## SAREGON

 Saregon is the Core's most populated subsector with 286 billion sophonts living on 39 worlds.
-It has nine high- population worlds, four of which are industrial.
+It has nine high-population worlds, four of which are industrial.
 Saregon is one of the most powerful subsectors in the Core, second only to Kaskii when it comes to industrial might.
 With its rich and growing economy, vibrant jump-1 main